bewuethr/bewuethr.github.io/2020-03-29-taop-review.md

 ![IOU 1 Docker container](images/2020-03-29-docker.png)

-The book has been out for a few months now; I don't think the sales pitch for the Enterprise edition should even mention the Docker container if quite clearly it's not there yet.
+The book has been out for a few months now; I don't think the sales pitch for the Enterprise Edition should even mention the Docker container if quite clearly it's not there yet.

 ### The EPUB version is broken